 Nichols Arboretum, Ann Arbor, MI 48104, USA

 When you’re through experiencing the many wonders of Ann Arbor, hop back in the car and drive to Michigan’s western shoreline for a bit of fun in the tiny community of Saugatuck.
+As of 2021, its population was a mere 877 residents.
 Situated just a stone’s throw from Lake Michigan, this small town is chock full of art, creativity, great shopping, awesome eateries, and plenty of special events throughout the year.
 Take a dune ride along the lake, grab a hearty meal at The Southerner, or simply stroll through downtown.
 You might never want to leave.
+It's a

 5. Ludington State Park

 Ludington State Park Beach, 8800 M-116, Ludington, MI 49431, USA